anisha00207/Student_details_Management/README.md

 ---

+## yet to come
+- Admin can insert, update, delete staff data too.
+- Attendence management
+- A homepage with detailed instructions about th website

 ## Future Enhancements

 - Add functionality for student data insertion, updates, and deletion.
-- Attendence management can also be included
-- Admin can insert, update, delete teacher data too.
 - Enhance UI with a modern CSS framework like Bootstrap or Tailwind.
 - Add a dashboard for graphical insights into student performance.
 - Include a search feature with advanced filters.